-Error 0x00000057 is a printer related error on Windows which does not allow the user to add the printer.
-This error is usually due to corrupt drivers previously installed and the permission issues.
-So when you try to add the printer it installs but doesn’t adds the printer because of the corrupted files in the DriverStore.
+Error 0x00000057 is a printer-related error on Windows that prevents the user from adding the printer.
+This error is usually caused by corrupted drivers previously installed and permission issues.
+Therefore, when you attempt to add the printer, it installs but does not add the printer due to the corrupted files in the DriverStore.

-I have listed two methods in this guide which has worked for me in the past.
-The 1st one would delete the driver and the second method would be to copy the driver from a working computer.
-If method 1 works for you, then you do not need to do the 2nd Method.
+I have listed two methods in this guide that have worked for me in the past.
+The 1st method involves deleting the driver, while the second method requires copying the driver from a working computer.
+If Method 1 works for you, then you do not need to proceed with Method 2.

-4. Once it is stopped, hold the windows key and press R again.
-In the run dialog, type
+4. Once it has stopped, hold the Windows key and press R again.
+In the Run dialog, type:”.

 printui.exe /s /t2

-5. After this has been removed, go back to the services console, right click Print Spooler service and select Start.
+5. After this has been removed, go back to the Services Console, right-click the Print Spooler service, and select ‘Start’.

-Now try to re-add/re-install the printer.
-If it still doesn’t work, then proceed to Method 2
+Now, try to re-add or reinstall the printer.
+If it still doesn’t work, then proceed to Method 2.

-Method 2 can be viewed here: Error 0x00005b3 – Although the error number is different, but the procedure works for this error as well.
+Method 2 can be viewed here: Error 0x00005b3 – Although the error number is different, the procedure works for this error as well.

-For users who are trying to install these drivers on multiple machines, in cases where some fail and some install successfully, you can try to copy the files from the driver directory from a working machine, to one that fails.
+For users attempting to install these drivers on multiple machines, in cases where some installations fail and others succeed, try copying the files from the driver directory of a working machine to one that has failed.